Jump to:

 - Then top with pudding, dividing between all 6 cups (or depending on how many you make)

-- Then top with Oreo cookie crumbs, covering pudding and dividing between all 6 cups (or depending on how many you make)
+- Add Oreo crumbs over the pudding layer, covering pudding and dividing between all 6 cups (or depending on how many you make)

 - Dig a little hole in the middle and plant the 'mint'.